There Goes His Baby: Usher Shares First Precious Pic Of Princess Sovereign

 Usher Raymond is a proud #girldad and he’s already showing off his newborn baby girl on the gram.

 The singer/actor took to Instagram Wednesday revealing a shot of him kissing his sweet baby girl’s face.
-Raymond confirmed what we previously reported, that his little one arrived several weeks early as her due date was actually 11/11.
+Raymond confirmed what we previously reported, that his little one, who’s name is Sovereign Bo, arrived several weeks early as her due date was actually 11/11.

 “Happy 11:11 Sovereign … today was the day I thought you would arrive.
 You had a different plan ♎️ … #Babyknowsbest #Godsplan “Life happens when you’re making other plans.”
 Is the present a gift or is the present the day?
 Live every moment.
 I love what we have, and what made @boogsneffect Te amo mucho